 A walkshop exploring the Toronto waterfront and the site of Google’s proposed Sidewalk Toronto neighbourhood.
 My interventions included exploring the idea of internet privacy with the analogy of artificial light.
 When light was first introduced to cities, it was seen as bringing safety at the cost of intrusion and social control.
 Now, it is so total, we don’t even think about it.
 Will the same hold true for the internet?

-As part of the annual Film for Artists residency at Artscape Gibraltar Point, this walk highlighted some of the elusive geography of Toronto Island, a constantly shifting sandbar that has undergone many iterations since it was first formed by sedimentation dropped in Lake Ontario from the Scarborough Bluffs.
+As part of the annual Film for Artists residency at Artscape Gibraltar Point, this walk highlights some of the elusive geography of Toronto Island, a constantly shifting sandbar that has undergone many iterations since it was first formed by sedimentation dropped in Lake Ontario from the Scarborough Bluffs.

 As part of the City of Mississauga’s Story of M initiative, Robert Ruggeiro and I lead a group of youth around Cooksville to discover the community’s history, the way people use the neighbourhood today, and potential areas of improvement.